TA

 Top SavvyCal Alternatives in 2026

-- If you run inbound lead routing across a sales team already living in Salesforce or HubSpot, choose Calendly. its Teams plan bundles round-robin distribution, lead qualification, and native Salesforce and HubSpot sync that SavvyCal doesn't offer at any tier.
+• If you run inbound lead routing across a sales team already living in Salesforce or HubSpot, choose Calendly. its Teams plan bundles lead qualification and routing plus Marketo and Pardot sync alongside Salesforce and HubSpot integration.
+SavvyCal already matches it on round-robin and team scheduling, but has no CRM sync or marketing-automation sync at any tier.
+Cal.com's cheaper Teams tier syncs to Salesforce and HubSpot too, but doesn't list lead qualification workflows or marketing-automation sync, which matters once routing rules get complex.

-- If you already pay for SavvyCal Premium's Zapier access, delegate booking, and paid Stripe bookings, choose stay on SavvyCal. no alternative on this list reproduces the calendar-overlay booking experience, and switching means giving up delegate scheduling and paid bookings you're already using.
+• If you already pay for SavvyCal Premium's custom domains, delegate booking, and paid Stripe bookings, choose stay on SavvyCal. no alternative on this list reproduces the calendar-overlay booking experience, and switching means giving up delegate scheduling and paid bookings you're already using.

 SavvyCal's pitch is simple: instead of showing the person you're scheduling with a bare grid of open slots, it overlays your calendar on top of theirs so you both see where the good times actually line up.
 Founders, sales reps, and recruiters who send a lot of scheduling links like it for that reason, and the round robin and meeting poll features cover most small-team needs without an enterprise contract.

 People start looking elsewhere for two reasons.
-There's no forever-free plan, so anyone who wants a permanently free link looks at Calendly or Cal.com instead.
-And Zapier, webhooks, API access, and paid bookings only unlock at the pricier $17/seat Premium tier, which pushes budget-conscious teams to compare against tools that bundle automation lower down their pricing.
-The five alternatives below are the ones a real SavvyCal buyer would actually cross-shop.
+The free plan is limited to meeting polls and sharing your availability with paid users, so anyone who wants a full free scheduling link looks at Calendly or Cal.com instead.
+And custom domains, paid bookings, branding removal, and delegated access only unlock at the pricier $17/seat Premium tier, which pushes some buyers to compare against tools that bundle those features into cheaper plans.
+The four alternatives below are the ones a real SavvyCal buyer would actually cross-shop.
+Calendly and Cal.com are direct booking-link swaps.
+Vimcal and Reclaim are calendar-productivity tools a SavvyCal buyer cross-shops for a different reason, either speed and time zones or protecting focus time, and both still include scheduling links, so switching to either doesn't mean giving up the booking-link function.
 Chili Piper is left off this list: it's an enterprise lead-routing platform with a 15-seat, $15,000/year minimum, built for a different job than sending someone a scheduling link.
+Motion is left off too, for a similar reason in reverse: it's an AI task-and-project tool with scheduling as one feature among docs, Gantt charts, and time tracking, priced at $29-49/seat, 2-5x SavvyCal's range.
+Someone leaving SavvyCal for a cheaper booking link or a fuller free tier isn't shortlisting a project-management suite.

 SavvyCal alternatives compared